-As suggested by IAEA (2010) the seismological database data should also include all types of data that help identifying seismogenic structures and support the seismotectonic model.
+As suggested by IAEA (2009 SSG-9) the seismological database data should also include all types of data that help to identify seismogenic structures and support the seismotectonic model.
 Such data may particularly be obtained from local seismic networks around nuclear installations and include focal mechanisms, fore- and aftershock sequences, and precise relocations of earthquakes.
 IAEA (2015) further clearly states that "seismic hazard assessments based on historical data are not sufficient to capture low frequency seismic events.
 Investigations to collect prehistoric data are needed".

 • Site conditions.
 Site-specific seismic hazard assessments require to determine the geotechnical and dynamic characteristics of the site considering site topography, the crustal and soil structure below the reactor basemat, and seismic velocity profiles of seismic and geotechnic bedrocks.
-Guidance on this issue is provided by IAEA (2004).
+Guidance on this issue is provided by IAEA (2004 NS-G-3.6).

-IAEA (2009 SSG-9) provides an incomprehensive compilation of data which is required for the assessment at the regional (RE; 300 km), near-regional (NR; 25 km), site-vicinity (SV; 5 km) and site (SI) scale.
+IAEA (2009 SSG-9) provides an incompressible compilation of data which is required for the assessment at the regional (RE; 300 km), near-regional (NR; 25 km), site-vicinity (SV; 5 km) and site (SI) scale.
 In addition to the data listed there the following data should be collected and acquired to support hazard assessment: